 Philip Seymour Hoffman biography

-The second of four children, Hoffman grew up in Rochester, New York.
+Philip Seymour Hoffman was born on July 23, 1967, in Rochester, New York, the second of four children.
 His father worked for Xerox and his mother was a lawyer.
 His mother liked to take him to see local theatrical productions.
-Hoffman was especially moved by the play All My Sons, which he saw when he was twelve.
-"When I saw 'All My Sons,' I was changed—permanently changed—by that experience.
+Hoffman was especially moved by the play All My Sons, which he saw when he was 12.
+"When I saw All My Sons, I was changed—permanently changed—by that experience.
 It was like a miracle to me," he later told The New York Times.

-In 2005, Hoffman had a career breakthrough with the film Capote.
-He played famed writer Truman Capote during the time he was working on his nonfiction bestseller In Cold Blood about the 1959 killing of a Kansas family.
-Hoffman threw himself into the role, after some initial trepidation. ''I knew that it would be great, but I still took the role kicking and screaming,'' Hoffman told The New York Times. ''Playing Capote took a lot of concentration.
+In 2005, Hoffman had a career breakthrough with the film Capote, in which he played famed writer Truman Capote.
+The film takes place in the early 1960s, when Capote was working on his non-fiction best-seller In Cold Blood, about the 1959 killing of a Kansas family.
+Hoffman threw himself into the role, but only after some initial trepidation.
+"I knew that it would be great, but I still took the role kicking and screaming," Hoffman told The New York Times.
+"Playing Capote took a lot of concentration.
 I prepared for four and a half months.
 I read and listened to his voice and watched videos of him on TV."
 All of his hard work paid off.
-Hoffman earned widespread praise for the film, including taking home the Academy Award for Best Actor.
+Hoffman earned widespread praise for his performance in the film, and took home the coveted Academy Award for best actor.